 Properties with type SPAN contain a list of cardinal-pairs with the length of the cardinals determined by the format.
 The first specifies the starting position, and the second specifies the ending position plus one.
 The base is zero.
 If they are the same, the span is zero-length and is before the specified position.
-The units are implied by the target atom, such as LINE_NUMBER or CHAR-ACTER_POSITION.
+The units are implied by the target atom, such as LINE_NUMBER or CHARACTER_POSITION.

-2.8.
 Manager Selections

 Certain clients, often called managers, take on responsibility for managing shared resources.
-A client that manages a shared resource should take ownership of an appropriate selection, named using the conventions described in sections 1.2.3 and 1.2.6.
+A client that manages a shared resource should take ownership of an appropriate selection, named using the conventions described in the section called "Naming Conventions" and the section called "Discriminated Names".
 A client that manages multiple shared resources (or groups of resources) should take ownership of a selection for each one.